SAI Legislative Priorities for 2026

 -

-SAI encourages efforts to increase funding for teachers’ salaries and compensation — both for new and current teachers and staff.
+SAI encourages efforts to increase funding for teachers’ salaries and compensation — both for new and current teachers and support staff.
+This will allow districts to hire and retain quality staff in order to serve their students.

 -